seanedwards/svcizer/README.md

 * The request body will be passed to stdin.
 * `STDOUT` and `STDERR` from `cmd` will be dumped to the response body.
 * If the command returns 0, the server will return `200 OK`.
 If the command returns non-zero, the server will return `503 Internal Server Error`.
+* If you really care, the actual exit code is stuffed into the `Exit-Status` header.
 * HTTP headers and query parameters will be passed as environment variables.
 Yes, this means you can overwrite `$PATH`.
 Do it if you want. _There is no security._
 * Any environment variable can be substituted into an argument by using `%var%`: